 That is, the kick gear meshes with idler gear only when the kick starter pedal is kicked.
-After the engine has started, the kick gear and the idler gear disengage.
-This mechanism not only eliminates noise resulting from the constant mesh of the kick with the idler gear, but also greatly contributes to the durability of the kick starter assembly.
+After the engine is started, the kick gear is off the idler gear.
+This mechanism not only eliminates noise resulting from the constant mesh of the kick gear with the idler gear, but also greatly contributes to the durability of the kick starter assembly.